Bread & Butter Project is raising hope

-The bakery has undertaken a complete pivot in its business model to now supply to Woolworths Metro stores directly to ensure it can keep its doors open and continue providing high-quality sourdough breads and pastries over the coming months.
+The bakery has undertaken a complete pivot in its business model.
+It now supplies to Woolworths Metro stores directly.
+This will ensure it can keep its doors open and continue providing high-quality sourdough breads and pastries over the coming months.

 Within two short weeks, the business shifted from being a largely wholesale enterprise to becoming much more consumer-facing via online retailers and supermarkets.

 “We’re very thankful for the backing of Woolworths,” Carpenter says.
 “They have an interest in refugee employment and responded to our need for more sales by instantly stocking us in 14 of their Metro stores.
 They’ve also worked hard on our behalf to provide us with a good shelf presence.
 Because we aren’t a well-known consumer brand as yet.”

 The Bread & Butter Project is also supplying goods to Harris Farm Markets across Sydney.

 To support the transition to retail, the company has implemented a number of new initiatives.
 This includes the making of smaller loaves more suitable for retail sales.
 There’s also a move to retail-friendly packaging, and retail shelf displays have been made.